Chicago’s Universities and Colleges Prepare for Re-Opening and Vaccinations

 UIC Medical Students Graduate Early to Aid Hospitals Respond to the Surge

-PPE is not the only shortage the healthcare system is experiencing right now; many hospitals and facilities are also facing a shortage of qualified employees.
+PPE is not the only shortage the healthcare system experienced; many hospitals and facilities also faced a shortage of qualified employees.
 The University of Illinois College of Medicine responded to this issue by allowing 192 of its medical students to graduate early and enter the workforce.
-As medical professionals grow increasingly overworked, it is more important than ever to have these new graduates begin their residencies and support local hospitals in any way they can.
+As medical professionals grew increasingly overworked, it was more important than ever to have these new graduates begin their residencies and support local hospitals in any way they could.

 University of Chicago Commits Fund and Food to its Surrounding Neighborhoods